UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 A loud banging rang out from downstairs, snapping me out of the trance, and the hand was gone.
 I saw only darkness.
 I was sure I imagined the whole thing and shut the closet door.
 The knocking continued.
 Still a little uneasy, I realized someone was downstairs knocking at the front door.
 The doorbell didn’t work.

 I found my way through the dark attic.
-I looked at my watch as I walked downstairs: nine thirty.
+I looked at my watch as I headed downstairs: nine thirty.
 A late visitor.

 Gaining my composure, I put the firearm in the back of my pants and opened the front door.
 There stood a heavy man, tall, middle-aged, wearing a full red beard and mustache and a gray blazer.